 There aren’t really any advantages to the multi-piece versions.
 It’s more of a holdover from military procurement desires so they could swap one part instead of the whole thing.

 The vast majority of armor in the market is stand alone.
 But it’s not always clear which is which on product websites.
 The sticker label on the backside of the armor would say In Conjunction With or ICW.
 If the rating says “Level IV ICW IIIA”, it means that product only reaches level 4 if paired with another 3a armor product.

 Concealed vests vs. external combat plates

-One veteran posted in a forum, “If I’m on a scouting mission to a local store to salvage food for my family, I’m a lot more worried about people with a shotgun than people with a knife.
+One veteran proclaimed, “If I’m on a scouting mission to a local store to salvage food for my family, I’m a lot more worried about people with a shotgun than people with a knife.
 It doesn’t matter if they can see I’m wearing armor or not.
 In fact, I’d probably prefer they can see that I am so it prevents them from attacking me to begin with.”